leamas/supybot-irccat/README.md

 - The text after the second ';' is sent verbatim to the channel(s) listed in the section.

 Unparsable lines are logged but otherwise silently dropped.
+Blacklisted clients are not even logged.

 Command List
 ------------
 * `sectiondata`: Takes a section name, a password and a comma-separated list of channels to feed.
 Creates section if it doesn't exist.